-Grandmother Turtle - A Cherokee Creation Story
+Grandmother Turtle - A Creation Story

 When the earth was first made, it was covered all over with water except for one small island.
 This island was at the top of a high mountain.
 This was Blue Mountain (Shaconage), in the Cherokee country.
 Everyone lived together on this mountaintop island.
 The human beings and the animals all lived in harmony.
 In those days they could understand one another's speech, for this was before the humans broke the harmony.
 It was a good place to live.